sclorg/rpm-list-builder/docs/users_guide.md

 #### Copr build

-1. Prepare copr repo to build.
+1. Prepare copr repo to build by yourself.
+   The feature to create the copr repo by script is still not supported.

 2. If you want to delete pacakages in the copr, enter